katanawka/katanawka/README.md

 ###

-I am a beginner and intermediate level developer in the Java language, I create applications for Android and just create what I like, that is, plugins and modifications for Minecraft.
+Android developer from Ukraine.
+For more than 3 years I have been creating mobile applications on the Android platform.
+I specialize in the development of user interfaces.
+I have experience with Java and Kotlin, as well as with Android Studio tools.
+I constantly follow the latest trends in the world of Android development and strive to create high-quality and intuitive applications.
+I also create various plugins and modifications for servers and builds on Forge and Fabric

 <img src="BorderSeparator.gif" width="100%"/>